iljabek/vme64x-core/doc/vme64x_core-ug.md

   * `amcap`: address modifier supported by the decoder.
 Only bits 0x08 to 0x0f and 0x38 to 0x3f can be set to 1.
   * `dawpr`: data access width (ignored by the decoder).
   Note that setting `adem` to 0 disable the decoder.
-If decoders N to 7 are disabled, they don't use any hardware resources.
+If disabled decoders, they don't use any hardware resources.

 ### Ports